-We conclude that the coalescence model shows a pronounced maximum in the deuteron yield at $\Delta\pi=39$ (for Au+Au reactions) and analogous maxima for triton and ${}^3$He.
-This clearly allows to distinguish coalescence from thermal model calculations, because the thermal model does not show a dependence of the cluster yield on $\Delta\pi$.
+We conclude that the coalescence model shows a pronounced maximum in the deuteron yield at $\Delta Y_{\pi}=39$ (for Au+Au reactions) and analogous maxima for triton and ${}^3$He.
+This clearly allows to distinguish coalescence from thermal model calculations, because the thermal model does not show a dependence\footnote{Let us clarify, that our statements on the thermal model refer to a global grand canonical ensemble as it is most widely used in the field of heavy ion collisions \cite{Cleymans:1992zc,Becattini:1997ii,Florkowski:2001fp,Cleymans:2005xv,Andronic:2010qu,Petran:2013lja,Vovchenko:2015idt,Andronic:2018qqt,Vovchenko:2019pjl}.
+Of course, in a (micro) canonical ensemble additional correlations might emerge, which may lead to similar effects as observed here for a fully microscopic, energy, momentum and quantum number conserving transport simulation.} of the cluster yield on $\Delta Y_{\pi}$.